Steeven9/Jung/README.md

 ## Docker

 A server Docker image is available.
-You can build it with `docker build -t jung ./` and then run it e.g. with `docker run -d -p 50051:50051 -v ~/Jung:/usr/Jung --name jung jung` or simply get it from Docker Hub under `steeven9/jung`.
+You can build it with `docker build -t jung ./` and then run it e.g. with `docker run -d -p 50051:50051 -v ~/Jung:/usr/Jung --name jung jung` or simply get it from [Docker Hub](https://hub.docker.com/repository/docker/steeven9/jung).

 ## Running on another machine